kedro-org/kedro/docs/source/deployment/amazon_emr_serverless.md

 ### IAM

 1. **Create a job runtime role**.
-Follow the instructions under "Create a job runtime role" [here](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/getting-started.html).
+Follow the instructions under ["Create a job runtime role"](https://docs.aws.amazon.com/emr/latest/EMR-Serverless-UserGuide/getting-started.html).
 This role will be used when submitting a job to EMR Serverless.
 The permissions defined in the policy also grant access to an S3 bucket (specify the S3 bucket you have created).

 2. **Grant access to ECR repository**.